Benchmarking and Defending Against Indirect Prompt Injection Attacks on Large Language Models: Defense Methodology

 \textbf{Multi-turn dialogue.} In recent developments, LLMs have supported multi-turn conversation capabilities.
 Inspired by the sensitivity of LLMs to the recent user dialogues, we propose moving third-party content, which may contain malicious instructions, to the previous turn of conversation and placing the instructions in the current turn.
 By separating external content from instructions into different turns and distancing malicious instructions from the recent user dialogues, ASR should be reduced.
-The detailed design of the prompt can be found in Figure~\ref{fig:example}\textbf{b}.
+The detailed design of the prompt can be found in Figure~\ref{fig:multi-turn}.

 \textbf{In-context learning.} In-context learning (few-shot learning) is a technique that enhances the performance of LLMs by providing a few examples within a prompt~\cite{brown2020language}.
 This approach enables LLMs to effectively learn new tasks.
 Inspired by the success of in-context learning, we employ this technique to teach an LLM the boundaries between data and instructions.
 We provide examples that generate responses to input with external content without being influenced by malicious instructions within the external content.
 We then present a new task to the LLM at the end of the prompt.
-The detailed design of the prompt is illustrated in Figure~\ref{fig:example}\textbf{c}.
+The detailed design of the prompt is illustrated in Figure~\ref{fig:in-context}.

-\subsubsection{White-box Defense}
+\subsection{White-box Defense}

 White-box defense refers to defenses for LLM-integrated applications that require access to or modification of the LLMs' parameters.
 Recent research shows that LLMs learn data formats, such as dialogue structures, during the supervised fine-tuning stage~\cite{zhou2023lima}.
 We propose a white-box defense method that applies adversarial training to the self-supervised fine-tuning stage of an LLM to teach it to ignore instructions in external content, thus enhancing its robustness against indirect prompt injection attacks.
-Figure~\ref{fig:example}\textbf{d-e} illustrate the process and prompt designs of our white-box defense method.
+Figure~\ref{fig:white-box} and Figure~\ref{fig:white-box-prompt} illustrate the defense process and prompt design of our white-box defense method.

 \textbf{Dataset Construction. } The dataset for supervised fine-tuning consists of $N$ pairs of prompts and responses, denoted as $\mathcal{D} = \{(P_i, R_i) \,| \, i \leq N \}$.
 We use the training set of \benchmark to create prompts that involve external content with malicious instructions.
 Our objective is to ensure that the model's output remains unaffected by malicious instructions in the external content, so we need to collect benign responses that are not influenced by these instructions.
 We employ three different methods to construct benign responses: 1) Using labels from the \benchmark dataset.
 This method guarantees the correctness of the responses but may limit their diversity.
 2) Using benign responses generated by the original LLM on prompts without malicious instructions.
 This method produces output consistent with the original model's style, but the correctness cannot be guaranteed.
 3) Using responses generated by GPT-4 on prompts without malicious instructions.
 GPT-4, as a more advanced model, should generate more diverse and high-quality responses compared to the original LLM, but the correctness cannot be guaranteed either.